Menditect/documentation/docs/definitions/datavariation.md

 ## Definition

 Data Variation is used to execute the same [Test Suite](test-suite) multiple times upon [Test Configuration](test-configuration) execution, but each time with different values for variant items, such as [Attribute Values](attribute-value) or input and output parameters.
-These variant items need to be explicitly included in the data variation to be able to vary them per [Test Run](test-run).
+These variant items need to be explicitly included in the Data Variation to be able to vary them per [Test Run](test-run).
 For each data variation of a [Test Suite](test-suite), a [Test Run](test-run) will be created.

-Data Variation consists of Data Variation Items or variants.
+Data Variation consists of [Data Variation Items](datavariation-item) or variants.

 ## Properties
 | Name | Description |